-

 He returned to Hoffenheim in February 2023 and was immediately under pressure.
 He began his stint with five successive losses, which caused his relegation-threatened team to slip to the bottom of the table.
 However, he managed to turn things around and ultimately kept them up.

-He managed to carry that momentum over into the new campaign, which ended with Hoffenheim qualifying for the Europa League by finishing seventh.
-However, he was sacked after a poor start to 2024/25.
+He carried that momentum over into the new campaign, which ended with Hoffenheim qualifying for the Europa League by finishing seventh.
+The excitement didn't last long, though, as he was sacked after a poor start to 2024/25.

 Matarazzo has never been famed for his tactical nous, but he secures buy-in from his players with his personable demeanour as well as his language skills.
 He is fluent in English, German and Italian and is currently in the process of learning Spanish.

-It is difficult to find a current or former player of his who does not speak fondly of Matarazzo's personality, so it should be no surprise that he can inspire teams to achieve great feats, even if there are shortcomings in other areas.
+It is difficult to find a current or former player of his who does not speak fondly of Matarazzo's personality, so it should be no surprise that he can inspire teams to great feats, even if there may be shortcomings in other areas.

 The FootballTransfers app